Skip to Main Content

 Comply with Policies

 • Understand Agreements: It is important to carefully read the terms of publishing contracts and copyright transfer agreements to understand how they align with funder mandates.
-Researchers can use tools like Sherpa Romeo to help understand standard publisher/journal polices, but the publishing contract or copyright transfer agreement has the most accurate and detailed information specific to each case
+Researchers can use tools like Open policy finder to help understand standard publisher/journal polices, but the publishing contract or copyright transfer agreement has the most accurate and detailed information specific to each case

 • Retain Rights: Researchers should ensure that any agreement that they sign allows compliance with their funder's public access policy, such as allowing the author to deposit their work in an open repository